RayChen29/PersonalBoard/README.md

 Cleaning up code
 Logic fixing
-Adding key events to focus on the appropriate entry fields Resizing the viewed image from fullsize to a size that is more viewable (Done?)
-Adding a fullscreen option for viewing the image
+Adding key events to focus on the appropriate entry fields Adding a fullscreen option for viewing the image Adding zoom functionality on gallery mode.
-Allow adding tags to multiple images at once from the gallery Loading optimization, especially for higher image counts.
+~~Allow adding tags to multiple images at once from the gallery~~ Done Loading optimization, especially for higher image counts.